Month 2, Week 2

 - Babies who spit up are not at increased risk for choking while on their backs.
 So don't put your baby to sleep on his stomach -- it's not safe.
 Sleeping in any position other than on the back increases the risk of sudden infant death syndrome (SIDS).

-- If you're concerned about spit-up during sleep, you can elevate the head of your baby's crib a few inches with blocks to keep his head higher than his stomach.
+- If you're concerned about spit-up during sleep, you can elevate the head of your baby's mattress or crib a few inches to keep his head higher than his stomach.

 - Following every feeding, hold the baby in an upright position for 20 to 30 minutes.